schibsted/jsx-pdf/README.md

 ### createElement

 This function converts JSX to object representation.
 Every time JSX syntax is used, the function has to be made available.
-The functionality depends the babel plugin `babel-plugin-transform-react-jsx` (or equivalent), and Babel must be set up in the project in order to transpile the JSX correctly.
+The functionality depends on the babel plugin `@babel/plugin-transform-react-jsx` (or equivalent), and Babel must be set up in the project in order to transpile the JSX correctly.

 Example `.babelrc` file: